The hubs can't get enough of this moist, flaky, and caramelized oven roasted salmon recipe. You won't be able to either. Wait until you read why.

 - 2½ lb salmon, fresh or thawed

 - 2 cloves garlic, minced

-- 2 tbsp fresh lemon juice, 1 lemon
+- 2 tablespoon fresh lemon juice, 1 lemon

 - salt and pepper to taste